ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 - `sliceSize`: the maximum number of items a single slice should contain
 - `slicesCount`: the total number of slices the collection contains
-- `first`: DocID of the first slice
-- `last`: DocID of the last slice

 ```js
 {